compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Thiele_Eric_paper_reading_day2.md

 ### They are all resources for helping to classify and identify specific cancer types with different focuses.

-NCIt is a developed bioinformatic ontology that helps to create structure and overview out of a data bank for classification of cancer.
+NCIt is a developed bioinformatic ontology that helps to create structure and overview out of a data bank for cancer research.

 ICO-D
 the current ICD-O is limited in its represen- tation of hierarchical concepts and does not easily trans- late to modern ontologies.